crypto-org-chain/chain-docs/docs/getting-started/advanced-tmkms-integration.md

 $ nitro-cli build-enclave --docker-uri cryptocom/nitro-enclave-tmkms:latest --output-file ~/.tmkms/tmkms.eif
 ```
 After building the enclave image, you should obtain 3 [enclave's measurements(PCRs)](https://docs.aws.amazon.com/enclaves/latest/user/set-up-attestation.html#where): PCR0 (SHA384 hash of the image), PCR1 (SHA384 hash of the OS kernel and the bootstrap process), and PCR2 (SHA384 hash of the application).
 Take a note of the **PCR0** value.
+One can also use PCR3 and PCR8, for more details, please find this [link](https://docs.aws.amazon.com/enclaves/latest/user/enclaves-user.pdf)

 And also create and take a note of **PCR4** manually which is unique across ec2.
 ```bash